 The paper titled "CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes" is accepted by CVPR'18.
 We propose a novel architecture using dilated CONV layers for crowd counting and density map generation and achieve the state-of-the-art performance.

 LRCN Accelerator Presented at FPL'17, Sep 2017

-We present an FPGA-based accelerator for video/image analysis which can efficiently handle the hybrid DNN structure with both CNNs and RNNs.
+We presented an FPGA-based accelerator for video/image analysis that can efficiently handle the hybrid DNN structure with both CNNs and RNNs.
 We design a resource allocation algorithm, REALM, to generate guidelines for mapping DNNs to FPGAs under resource constraints.
 This design delivers 3.10X speedup compared to an NVIDIA K80 and 4.75X speedup compared to an Intel Xeon with 17.5X lower energy per image.

 [ Paper ]

 LRCN Demo to Vice President of IBM Power Systems Development，May 2, 2017